bhrutledge/resume/brian-rutledge-resume.md

 I was an embedded software engineer for three years, then left the industry in 2005 to pursue people-oriented work.
-I was fortunate to find it at a large bike shop, where I've enjoyed the flow of a variety roles, from selling bikes to administering software, all focused on connecting our customers with cycling.
+I was fortunate to find it at a large bike shop, where I've enjoyed the flow of a variety roles, from selling and fitting bikes to writing and administering software, all focused on connecting our customers with cycling.
 In my free time, I have expanded my software development skills by building responsive websites back-to-front.

 ## Skills